-When the state of Florida brings murder charges, they can bring it as first, second, or third degree.
+When the state of Florida brings murder charges, they can bring it as a first, second, or third-degree crime.
 If you commit murder in the first degree, it means that you’ve killed someone intentionally, and you had thought about or planned it beforehand.
 It wasn’t a spur-of-the-moment decision.
 Murder in the second degree basically means that you killed someone intentionally but without the premeditation aspect of it.
 In the law, we refer to it as you have had a “depraved heart”, showing a callous disregard for human life.
 A good example is if you fired a gun into a crowd and killed somebody.
-You knew what you were doing, there was an ill intent, but it certainly wasn't premeditated.
+You knew what you were doing, there was an ill intent, but it certainly wasn’t premeditated.
 Intent counts for a lot of criminal charges, and murder is no exception.

 Like first degree murder, there is an alternative way that the state can prosecute you.
 It can still be done through what we call felony murder.
 Felony murder is when people who are actively committing a certain type of felony and, as a result of committing that felony, somebody dies.
 They could be charged with committing felony murder instead of second-degree murder.
 Now, what’s important to remember is if someone is an active participant in that underlying felony, then that would be first-degree murder.
 If they were even just a non-participant, like maybe an accomplice, they could be still be brought in under that prosecution for second-degree murder.